SMD PRO vs Published Data

 • Gaussian incident beam used with diameter 300 µm

-The intensity profile at the focal spot such as FWHM varies with the incident beam's intensity profile or diameter.
+The intensity profile at the focal spot such as FWHM varies with the intensity profile or diameter of the beam incident on the focusing lens.

-The authors of the Ref. used a fiber-coupled collimator to collimate a laser beam coming out of an optical fiber (see Fig. S2 in their supporting document).
+The authors of the Ref. used a fiber-coupled collimator to collimate a laser beam coming out of an optical fiber (see Fig. S2 in their supporting documentarrow-up-right).
 This collimated laser beam was incident on their metalens for focusing test.
-Since the authors do not provide information about the collimated laser beam, the following assumptions were made for simulation in SMD PRO.
+Since the authors do not provide information about their collimated beam, the following assumptions were made for simulation in SMD PRO.

-1. The fiber used for laser beam delivery is a single-mode fiber, thus the beam profile is nearly Gaussian.
+1. The fiber used for laser beam delivery is a single-mode fiber, thus the intensity profile of the beam exiting the fiber is nearly Gaussian.

-2. The diameter of the (nearly) Gaussian beam incident on the metalens is equal to the lens diameter.
+2. The diameter of the collimated, (nearly) Gaussian beam incident on the metalens is equal to the metalens diameter.